Pasture Rent

 Calculating Your Own Pasture Rent

-There are many factors that play a role in determining pasture rent.
-While looking at tables, graphs, and maps can be helpful, it may be beneficial to calculate rent based off of hay price, land value, or stocking rate.
-Every situation is unique and for that there are many different calculations that can be made to determine the rent for any pasture.
+Many factors play a role in determining pasture rent.
+While looking at tables, graphs, and maps can be helpful, it may be beneficial to calculate rent based on hay price, land value, or stocking rate.
+Every situation is unique, and for that reason, different calculations are available to determine the rent for any pasture.

 Options for calculating pasture rent:

-• Based off of hay price (forage value)
+• Based on hay price or forage value.

 Forage Value

-This method is based on the amount of forage that the land will produce and what hay is worth.
-To use this equation for calculating pasture rent, start with the value of the hay and subtract the costs to harvest the forage, to transport the livestock, and the time needed to travel and check livestock.
-The end number will give a maximum that would be paid for the forage.
+Forage Value is based on the amount of forage that the land will produce and what hay is worth.
+To use this equation for calculating pasture rent, start with the value of the hay and subtract the costs to harvest the forage, transport the livestock, and the time needed to travel and check livestock.
+The end number will give a maximum to be paid for the forage.

 • Formula: [Value of hay/ton-expenses = max. value of pasture rent]

-Also, suggested by Iowa State Extension Economists, producers can take the value of their hay and multiply it by 25% or 35% depending upon type of forage.
-Use a 25% for grass hay during grazing season for pasture, and 35% for an established hay stand.
+As economists at Iowa State Extension suggest, producers can take the value of their hay and multiply it by 25% or 35%, depending upon the type of forage.
+It is 25% for grass hay during grazing season for pasture, and 35% for an established hay stand.

 • Formula: [Price of hay/ton x 25% or 35% depending on forage = rent/acre]